gardockt/notifier/README.md

 		- `<title>` - stream's title
 		- `<streamer-name>` - streamer's nickname

 Configuration file can also contain a section `_global`, consisting of default values for each field.
+Alternatively, there can also be a section named `_global.[module_type]`, which values will be applied only to modules of given type.

 Example configuration file:
 ```